mdheller/dumbass/README.md

 There isn't one!

-Brutal is already perfect.
+Brutal is already perfect!

+## perfection

+Perfection, in this field, I think &mdash; is complete with regard to its specified purpose.

+No design is perfect, there's always tradeoffs.
+But with regard to implementing it's purpose, it is perfect.
+But with regard to *how* it implements it, it's not perfect, and no design is.
+There's always trade-offs, and from one perspective, things can be improved, which from another perspective, makes things worse.

+But functionally, brutal.js is perfect.
+It just does the minimum of what you want it to do.
+How it does that, can be improved, no doubt!

+If you have an idea, [create a PR!](https://github.com/dosyago-coder-0/brutal.js/pulls)

-Except for some bugs.
-If you find those, [open an issue.](https://github.com/dosyago-coder-0/brutal.js/issues)
+So it is perfect, except for some bugs.
+If you find those, [open an issue!](https://github.com/dosyago-coder-0/brutal.js/issues)

 ## conclusion